markNZed/processism-react-three/storyboard.md

 In this visual metaphor, we see how an entity exists within another entity, each influencing the other in a self-referential cycle.
 This hierarchical impredicativity echoes the post-structuralist view that structures are not fixed but are constantly being redefined by the very elements they contain.

 Post-structuralism and the concept of hierarchical impredicativity both challenge traditional, linear models of causation.
-They invite us to consider how complex systems—whether social, biological, or cognitive—are shaped by recursive, self-referential processes.
+They invite us to consider how complex systems — whether social, biological, or cognitive — are shaped by recursive, self-referential processes.
 These ideas expand our understanding of how entities relate to one another within hierarchies and how these relationships are far more intricate and interdependent than they might first appear.
 This opens up possibilities for resolving paradox such as individual agency within society, and extended cognition where the process of thinking extends beyond the boundary of an embodied brain.

 # 44. Scene: Agency
 ## 44.1.
 Objective
 Expand on the concept of agency
 ## 44.2.
 Animation
 Visuals that represent different scales of systems, from the microscopic (e.g., cellular processes) to the macroscopic (e.g., societal structures).
 A dynamic animation that shows an individual as both influenced by and influencing these multiple levels, moving fluidly between them.
 Visuals that shift from cosmic scales to the personal, illustrating the interconnectedness of all things from stardust to individual experiences.
 ## 44.3.
 Narration
 The concept of hierarchical impredicativity offers profound insights into how we can reimagine the notion of agency.
 We can even expand this concept to heterarchical impredicativity, accounting for the diverse levels of systems in which we participate and the intricate web of relations that emerge from these interactions.

 Consider that the structure of our present context is a reflection of processes from the past.
-We can choose to see ourselves as active participants in processes that predate our physical birth—processes that stretch back through generations, even to the origins of life itself.
+We can choose to see ourselves as active participants in processes that predate our physical birth — processes that stretch back through generations, even to the origins of life itself.
 Every animal on this planet is literally part of the same family tree, sharing a common ancestry that connects us all.

 This perspective extends beyond the physical to the metaphysical: we are part of processes that will continue long after our physical bodies cease to exist.
 These processes span across time, connecting us to both our ancestors and our descendants, linking the present moment to a vast continuum of existence.

-Yet, within this vast network, there are also processes unique to our personal experience—moments of spontaneity and creativity that are unpredictable and unique to each individual.
+Yet, within this vast network, there are also processes unique to our personal experience — moments of spontaneity and creativity that are unpredictable and unique to each individual.
 These personal processes are a source of freedom that cannot be fully controlled or predicted, offering us a form of agency that is deeply personal and intimately connected to the larger systems we inhabit.

 By understanding agency through the lens of hierarchical and heterarchical impredicativity, we can appreciate the complex interplay between the deterministic forces that shape us and the freedom we exercise within those constraints.
 Our actions are not merely the product of external forces; they are also the result of our participation in a dynamic, evolving network of relationships that spans the micro to the macro, the personal to the universal.

-In this way, agency is not just about conscious experience—it’s about recognizing our role within a larger process, where our actions are both shaped by and help to shape the systems we are part of.
+In this way, agency is not just about conscious experience — it’s about recognizing our role within a larger process, where our actions are both shaped by and help to shape the systems we are part of.
 This broader understanding of agency allows us to see ourselves as co-creators of our reality, participating in a dance between freedom and determinism that defines our existence.

 # 45. Scene: Role of Observation and Participation
 ## 45.1.
 Objective